- Levenwick is about 17 miles south of the island's capital, Lerwick.

 - Lerwick town has an assortment of shops and local crafts, restaurants, Museum & Archives, live music and cinema (Mareel), supermarkets, car hire, bus station, a leisure centre and a very handy tourist information centre in the heart of the town.

 - Farmers' markets- various towns throughout the isles selling local produce.
 Craft Fairs and other events are also signposted (usually in Lerwick) as the dates approach.

 - Sports: golf courses, sea-kayaking, leisure centre and diving guides.
 We have a tennis court at the campsite for the use of campers.

 - Loch of Spiggie Nature Reserve and Spiggie Sands beach, ten minute drive south of Levenwick, taking a right turn off the main road.
 Wintering wildfowl and breeding waders.
-An osprey and a rare night heron have been seen in this area.
+An osprey, bittern and a rare night heron have been seen in this area.

-- Shetland Nature Festival (summer), find events and activities including boat trips throughout the isles to enjoy the best of Shetland's nature.
+- Shetland Nature Festival 4th - 11th July 2015, find events and activities including boat trips throughout the isles to enjoy the best of Shetland's nature.